 Business Associates: There are some services provided to Mass.
 Eye and Ear through contracts with business associates.
 Examples of services that may be provided by business associates include billing, information technology, legal services, or publicity.
 When we contract for these services, we may disclose your PHI to our business associates so that they can perform the job we have asked them to do for us.
 To protect your information, however, business associates must also have safeguards in place to keep your PHI private.

 Fundraising: We may contact you to request a tax-deductible contribution to support the important activities of Mass.
 Eye and Ear.
-If you wish to make a tax-deductible contribution now or do not want to receive any fundraising requests in the future, you may contact the Mass.
+However, you have a right to opt out of Mass.
+Eye and Ear fundraising communications.
+We will not prohibit or condition treatment or payment on whether you choose to receive fundraising communications.
+If you wish to make a tax-deductible contribution or do not want to receive any fundraising requests in the future, you may contact the Mass.
 Eye and Ear Development Office at 617-573-3345.